firebitsbr/fraud-detection-neuromorphic/docs/phase3_summary.md

 #### KafkaFraudDetector

-Consumer that processes transactions and produces alerts:
+Consumer that procesifs transactions and produces alerts:

 ```python
 # Consumes from: transactions topic